Connect with us

 Sensors on satellites record electromagnetic waves radiated or reflected from Earth’s surface with wavelengths ranging from hundreds of nanometers to tens of centimeters, enabling semi-continuous monitoring on a global scale, unimpeded by political boundaries and natural obstacles.

 To counter these issues, we used radars onboard satellites.
-Space-borne radar beam long-wavelength electromagnetic waves toward the Earth and then record the returning echos.
+Space-borne radar systems beam long-wavelength electromagnetic waves toward the Earth and then record the returning echos.
 These waves – about 0.4 to 4 inches (1 to 10 centimeters) – can penetrate clouds and smoke.
-Radar interferometry has already proved to be an invaluable tool to monitor widespread caused by natural disasters.
+Radar interferometry has already proved to be an invaluable tool to monitor widespread damage caused by natural disasters.

 a pair of satellite views showing the same section of a city, one with intact buildings and green space and the other damaged or destroyed buildings and charred earth